 One of the best things about biking Naoshima is the continual weaving throughout residential streets, getting a glimpse into small-town Japanese life.
 The traveller is offered an intimate visual immersion into how people live here.
 Personally, there's hardly anything I love more than that.

-…and of course the food experience is great, too (this is the best Japanese meal I’ve had, ever.
-Yamamato Udon: go there).
+…and of course the food experience is great, too (this is the best Japanese meal I've had, ever.
+Yamamato Udon.
+Unfortunately, the restaurant has closed since we left, but many more food options can be found here.).

 Few places in the world can say they have converted an entire island into an immersive, eclectic art experience.
 Exceptionally warm people, dramatic scenery and an array of peculiar art await the curious traveller.
 Though far off the tourist track, Naoshima is inexcusably easy to access, simple to navigate, but above all, is unforgettable.